Fernando María Guerrero: Biography

 Guerrero was born to a highly educated family.
-His father was the painter and art teacher Lorenzo Guerrero, who was largely known for mentoring gifted artists like Juan Luna, Felix Hidalgo, and Juan Arellano in the art school Academia de Dibujo y Pintura.
-His mother was Clamencia Ramirez.
+His father was the painter and art teacher Lorenzo Guerrero, who was largely known for mentoring gifted artists like Juan Luna, Félix Hidalgo, and Juan Arellano in the art school Academia de Dibujo y Pintura.
+His mother was Clamencia Ramírez.
 His uncle is the famous botanist and pharmacist León María Guerrero, the brother of his father Lorenzo.
 They belong to the nation's most prominent families.
 He began writing literature at a young age.
-He excelled in the facility of language and obtained his Bachelor of Arts degree from the Ateneo Municipal de Manila and the Bachelor of Laws degree at the University of Santo Tomas and wrote journals during the years 1898 to 1900.
+He excelled in the facility of language and obtained his Bachelor of Arts degree from the Ateneo Municipal de Manila and the Bachelor of Laws degree at the University of Santo Tomás and wrote journals during the years 1898 to 1900.
 He became a lawyer and he taught criminology and forensic oratory.
 He served as chairman of the board of study at the law school La Jurisprudencia (The Jurisprudence).
 He also became a councilor, secretary of the senate and secretary of the Philippine Independence commission.
 He was also a director of the Academia de Leyes (Academy of Regulation).
 Apart from Spanish, Guerrero spoke Tagalog, Latin, Greek, and English.

 During the revolution he was recruited by General Antonio Luna to serve as contributor and editor for the newspaper, La Independencia, together with Rafael Palma and Epifanio de los Santos.
 During the early years of the American occupation, he would be reunited with Rafael Palma at El Renacimiento (The Rebirth), a Spanish-language daily.
 In a few years, he would transition from the position of editor to director.
 Under Guerrero's leadership as its director, El Renaciemento would become the most influential and powerful paper in the Philippines—exposing and speaking against the oppression and brutality of the constabulary.